SQream/sqream_docs/reference/sql/sql_statements/utility_commands/select_health_check_monitoring.rst

 Health-Check Logs
 ===================

-After executing the ``SELECT health_check_monitoring`` command, both a system health-check log file and a result set are generated.
-The log file is saved in the specified directory, and the result set is displayed in your CLI, both showcasing the following output:
+After executing the ``SELECT health_check_monitoring`` command, both a health-check log file and a result set are generated.
+When reading your health-check log through the CLI, in addition to the metric outputs, it also showcases your initial metric range configuration and the location of your exported log file.
+It's important to note that logs are separately generated for each of the four Health-Check Monitor *categories*.

+The log file and the result set both showcase the following output:

 .. list-table:: Log Output
    :widths: auto